The basic rule of road safety is to watch the road. What do traffic lights and instructional road signs do? Take our eyes off the road.

 Priority is the cause, the whole cause and nothing but the cause.
 The cause of what?
 Our problems on the road, most of which stem from the catastrophic rule of priority.
 The solution is education not regulation.

 Priority imposes unequal rights and responsibilities.
 It puts us at odds with each other and our surroundings.
 It makes us fight for gaps and green time.
-It demands disproportionate attention, elevates obedience above judgement, denies choice, outlaws discretion, prevents infinite filtering opportunities and expressions of fellow feeling …
+It demands our attention, elevates obedience above judgement, denies choice, outlaws discretion, prevents infinite filtering opportunities and expressions of fellow feeling …

 Accidents statistics are spurious because they are compiled in the context of priority.
 An infinitely safer basis for road-user interaction is equality.